undera/encarno/README.md

 ## TODO

-- figure out the issue with steps on the response time graph

-- Use "startMissed" in self health
 - binary output writer&reader, including strings externalization
 - scripting elements in input, whole scripting flow
 - http://[::1]:8070/ - should work fine